review, rehash, rethink and then onward

 Filamentous fungi to mitigate plastic pollution

-Current plasticizers are used, among other things, to improve the workability of concrete, the construction material most used in the world.
+Current plasticizers become, among other things, additives to improve the workability of concrete, the construction material most used in the world.
 Plasticizers enable the use of less water by keeping the same viscosity of the concrete, thereby producing a highly workable material that hardens into a strong final product.
 Plasticizers are typically not covalently bound to the polymers, which, over time, may lead to environmental contamination via leaching.
 A bio-based alternative to the current fossil-based concrete plasticisers would be lignin functionalized to a higher solubility by the action of fungal or bacterial laccases or other oxidative enzymes.

 FROM THE SECTION: